Thanks for stopping by.

 Welcome.
 I'm Chris Sebes.
 Thank you for taking some time to check out my work.
 How I got my first full-time job is quite an entertaining story.
 Ask me about it some time.

-I thought I wanted to design logos when I grew up.
+I thought I'd want to design logos when I grew up.

 I began my professional career at an advertising agency, working alongside award-winning artists and designers.
 First with print production and later with website and interactive media, my perspectives have been forged from years of experience as a graphic designer, web developer, and photographer.